 Fuel Inlet Pressure/Restriction Limit:: Engine performance and fuel system durability will be compromised if the fuel inlet pressure or restriction limits are not adhered to.
-Fuel inlet pressure or restriction must not exceed the limits stated in the Specification section.
+Fuel inlet pressure or restriction must not exceed the limits stated in the model-specific genset Data Sheet.